Code-Institute-Submissions/friendly-bet/README.md

 to the attention of users in the 'Why us?' section of index.html.

 ## Testing

+For testing, acceptance criteria was driven by the user stories (which include the navbar/header testing) and footer testing.
+Manual testing was carried out on the following five User Stories:

+1. Discover the purpose of the website.
+Tests completed and outcomes:
+    - Users land on the home page index.html which displays a content introduction to the website.
+    - Navbar provides easy navigation and the navbar expands and collapses as expected.
+    - In index.html, all navbar links work to the 'Why Friendly Bet' section, Game Types page and Sports page.
+    - In gametypes.html and sports.html, all navbar links work to the 'Why Friendly Bet' section, Game Types page and Sports page.

+2. Find out about the games and how to play them.
+Tests completed and outcomes:
+    - In gametypes.html, all three accordions for each Game Type (Last Man Standing, Sweepstakes and Prediction Competitions) expand and collapse as required.

+3. Determine whether the games will be fun / enjoyable.
+Tests completed and outcomes: (index.html/why us?)

+4. Find out the sports covered by the platform.
+Tests completed and outcomes: (sports.html)
+    - In sports.html, all five accordions for each Sport (Football, Horse Racing, Golf, GAA and Rugby) expand and collapse as required.
+    - For Football, all three external links to websites work correctly.
+    - For Horse Racing, the two external links to websites work correctly.
+    - For Golf, the external link works correctly.
+    - For GAA, the external link works correctly.
+    - For Rugby, the two external links to websites work correctly.

+5. Understand the rules.
+Tests completed and outcomes: (Modals in gametypes.html for specific game rules)
+    - Modal with Rules for Last Man Standing opens, displays the rules and closes as expected.
+    - Modal with Rules for Sweepstakes opens, displays the rules and closes as expected.
+    - Modal with Rules for Last Man Standing opens, displays the rules and closes as expected.

 Pingdom results in assets folder

 ## Features